herrkaefer/AccelerateWatch/README.md

 ## Install manually

-1. Copy AccelerateWatch folder to your project
+1. Copy AccelerateWatch folder to your project (usually the Watch Extension folder).

-2. Add a bridging header (here is a [Instructions: ADDING A SWIFT BRIDGING HEADER](http://www.learnswiftonline.com/getting-started/adding-swift-bridging-header/)), and add the following contents to it:
+2. Add a bridging header (here is a [Instruction](http://www.learnswiftonline.com/getting-started/adding-swift-bridging-header/)), and add the following contents to it:

 ```C
 #include "acceleratelib.h"